 The Traditional Apple-Head Siamese

-This variety of Siamese cat is thought to most resemble the original Siamese cats as they were when imported from Thailand.
+This variety is thought to most resemble the original Siamese cats as they were when imported from Thailand.

 The Classic Old-Style Siamese

 A typical Siamese cat, this type is called “the Classic” by a lot of breeders.
 They are a mix of the traditional and the modern, and in reality probably a transitional combination of the two extremes.

 These cute kitties are sleeker than the traditional, with more slanted eyes and a longer, thinner body.
 This variety of cat was most popular in the 1950s and 1960s.
 It is what most people refer to when they think of a Siamese cat.